carlcortright/OpenSourceMiners/README.md

 3. **Can we predict upcoming popular repositories?**
    - We hope to answer this question using all the information from the mined data.
 We would like to predict upcoming popular repositories based on all the insights we gain from the data analysis we will perform.
 Answering this question will be beneficial to understand the open source community.

-#### Through various data mining tools and techniques we used, we were able to gain *answers* to those questions defined above.
+#### Through various data mining tools and techniques we used, we were able to gain *answers* to the questions defined above.

 **(insert words, analysis, diagrams)**